Tirtstan/Pathways/README.md

 # Pathways

-A Unity package that provides a comprehensive set of tools to manage data file pathways and directories without handling actual data persistence.
+A Unity package for managing data file pathways and directories without handling actual data persistence.
+Perfect for save systems and sessions, user profiles, level data, and any scenario requiring organized file management.
 Perfect for save systems and sessions, user profiles, level data, and any scenario requiring organized file management.

 ## Features

--   **Pathway Management**: Create and manage data with `Pathway` (directories).
+-   **Pathway Management**: Create and manage data with `PathwaysManager`.
--   **Auto-Data System**: Automatic data saving through events with configurable slots and intervals.
+-   **Auto-Save System**: Automatic data saving through events with configurable slots and intervals.
 -   **Manual Data Operations**: Full control over manual data saving and loading.
--   **File Organization**: Separate manual and auto-data files with default or custom naming.
+-   **File Organization**: Separate manual and auto-save files with default or custom naming.
 -   **Recent Pathway Selection**: Quickly switch to the most recently used `Pathway`.

 ## Requirements